ashkan7929/coreAxis/ARCHITECTURE.md

 ## Overview

 CoreAxis is a clean, scalable, modular SaaS platform built with .NET Core, following SOLID principles and clean architecture.
-It is designed to support multi-tenant businesses with extensible modules and multi-language support.
+It is designed to support with extensible modules and multi-language support.
 The foundation is future-proof, allowing hundreds of modules to communicate seamlessly.

 ## Solution Structure